 During Lockdown, Murray and Davidson collaborated with writing duo O’Neill & Savage on an interactive, online pantomime; The Great Elf Escape: LIVE as part of The Ayr Gaiety’s Online Christmas Season 2020.
 More recently, Murray and Davidson worked with Alzheimer’s Scotland to make Saturdays Doon The J.M. as part of Dundee Rep’s festival This Is For You Dundee.

 As musical director, Murray’s works include Anything Goes and The Wild Party (London College of Music 2019), Cinderella and Aladdin (Jordan Productions), as well as deputising for MD/Keys/Joan on SIX UK Tour.
+Most recently, Murray was Associate Musical Director on National Theatre of Scotland's musical adaption of Peter Mullen's multi-award winning cult film Orphans.

 Currently, Murray is working with Capital Theatres and Pitlochry Festival Theatre to bring her newest musical Nessie to the stage.